GabeScott/standard-works-vault/General Conference/2022 October - Nourishing and Bearing Your Testimony.md

 “I gave Christopher a Book of Mormon.
 He later wrote me, telling me he had invited the missionaries to his home.

-“I learned not to be embarrassed to share my testimony.”2
+“I learned not to be embarrassed to share my testimony.”[^2]

 I am inspired by Kevin’s courage in sharing his testimony.
 It is a courage repeated every day by faithful members of the Church throughout the world.
 As I share my thoughts, I invite you to reflect upon these four questions:

-Do I know and understand what a testimony is?
+1. Do I know and understand what a testimony is?

-Do I know how to bear my testimony?
+2. Do I know how to bear my testimony?

-What are the obstacles in sharing my testimony?
+3. What are the obstacles in sharing my testimony?

-How do I keep my testimony?
+4. How do I keep my testimony?

+## Do I Know and Understand What a Testimony Is?

 Your testimony is a most precious possession, often associated with deep spiritual feelings.
-These feelings are usually communicated quietly and described as a “still small voice.”3 It is your belief or knowledge of truth given as a spiritual witness through the influence of the Holy Ghost.
+These feelings are usually communicated quietly and described as a “still small voice.”[^3] It is your belief or knowledge of truth given as a spiritual witness through the influence of the Holy Ghost.
 Acquiring this witness will change what you say and how you act.
 Key elements of your testimony, confirmed by the Holy Ghost, include:

-God is your Heavenly Father; you are His child.
+- God is your Heavenly Father; you are His child.
 He loves you.

-Jesus Christ lives.
+- Jesus Christ lives.
 He is the Son of the living God and your Savior and Redeemer.

-Joseph Smith is a prophet of God called to restore the Church of Jesus Christ.
+- Joseph Smith is a prophet of God called to restore the Church of Jesus Christ.

-The Church of Jesus Christ of Latter-day Saints is God’s restored Church on the earth.
+- The Church of Jesus Christ of Latter-day Saints is God’s restored Church on the earth.

-The restored Church of Jesus Christ is led by a living prophet today.
+- The restored Church of Jesus Christ is led by a living prophet today.

+## Do I Know How to Bear My Testimony?

 You bear your testimony when you share spiritual feelings with others.
 As a member of the Church, you have opportunities to bear your spoken testimony in formal Church meetings or in less formal, one-on-one conversations with family, friends, and others.

 Another way you share your testimony is through righteous behavior.
 Your testimony in Jesus Christ isn’t just what you say—it’s who you are.

-Each time you bear vocal witness or demonstrate through your actions your commitment to follow Jesus Christ, you invite others to “come unto Christ.”4
+Each time you bear vocal witness or demonstrate through your actions your commitment to follow Jesus Christ, you invite others to “come unto Christ.”[^4]

-Members of the Church stand as witnesses of God at all times, in all things, and in all places.5 Opportunities to do this in the digital universe using inspiring content of our own or sharing uplifting content prepared by others are endless.
+Members of the Church stand as witnesses of God at all times, in all things, and in all places.[^5] Opportunities to do this in the digital universe using inspiring content of our own or sharing uplifting content prepared by others are endless.
 We testify when we love, share, and invite, even online.
 Your tweets, direct messages, and posts will take on a higher, holier purpose when you also use social media to show how the gospel of Jesus Christ shapes your life.

+## What Are the Obstacles in Sharing My Testimony?

 Obstacles to sharing your testimony may include uncertainty about what to say.
 Matthew Cowley, an early Apostle, shared this experience as he departed on a five-year mission at age 17 to New Zealand: